itsmeBhavana/devTinder/README.md

 - Read more on \_id and \_\_v
 - Difference between JS object and JSON
 - Difference between PATCH and PUT
+- optimizing using compound index
+- $or in mongodb